-I have lived in Virginia for 15 years now and never far from Smith Mountain Lake.
+I have lived in Virginia for 15 years now and have never been far from Smith Mountain Lake.
 But whatever county I was in I would frequently hear something or other about “The Crooked Road”.
 I gathered that it had something to do with music, but until recently never sat down and researched it.
-What I found was actually fascinating history.
+What I found was a fascinating history.
 As it turns out The Crooked Road is not only our rich musical heritage, but also an actual path that can be followed by the lover of history and adventure!
 The excerpt below is from the official Crooked Road Website.

 “The Crooked Road” is Virginia’s Heritage Music Trail, a driving route through the Appalachian Mountains from the western slopes of the Blue Ridge to the Coalfields region of the state.
 The trail connects major heritage music venues in the Appalachian region such as the Blue Ridge Music Center, Birthplace of Country Music Alliance, and the Carter Family Fold.
 The traditional gospel, bluegrass, and mountain music heard today was passed down from generation to generation and lives on through a wealth of musicians and instrument makers along the trail.